What is bowel scope screening and am I eligible?

 When will I be invited for bowel scope?

-The staggered roll out of bowel scope screening in Lincolnshire commenced in September 2015 and should be completed by 2018.
+The staggered roll out of bowel scope screening in Lincolnshire commenced in September 2015 and is underway.
 All GP practices are being included in the programme which started in Lincolnshire in September 2015.

 You can find out if your GP practice is eligible and when they ‘go live’ by either contacting your GP practice, the Lincolnshire screening centre or the hub on the numbers below.